tszheichoi/awesome-sensor-logger/UNITS.md

 ## WiFi

-- `ssid` is the name of the WiFI network.
+- `ssid` is the name of the WiFi network.
 - `bssid` is the MAC address.
 - `frequency` is the network frequency.
 - `level` is the signal strength in dBm.